nref/560/mapred/query/src/README.txt

 Source files
 ============

-1. InvertedIndex.java
+1. query.java

 Descriptions
 ============

-1. Given a set of files, produce an inverted index as described in the assignment.
+1. Query the inverted index as described in the assignment.